gjat/temp-controller/README.md

 ### Programmer board.
 - I used the "getting started" information [here](https://tttapa.github.io/ESP8266/Chap01%20-%20ESP8266.html) as a basis for initial programming.
-- Programming the module using only power from the USB to TTL adapter may work initially,  But, the module needs more power (external supply) once it tries to connect to the WiFi.
+- It may be possible to initially program the module only using power from a USB to TTL adapter.
+But, the module needs more power (external supply) once it connects to WiFi.
 So an external power source is eventually required.
 - I've used a LD1117 3.3v regulator to supply power to the ESP8266, regulating down from a 5v source.
 In my case, it was a repurposed old tablet USB power adapter.
 - When connecting the USB/TTL to programmer board, a "cross over" connection is needed.  i.e. Rx to Tx, Tx to Rx.
 - To boot into "programming mode", hold down the reset and programming push buttons, then release the reset button first.
 After this, you can take your hand away, and the device will be ready to accept new code from the Arduino IDE.